dashpilot/vue-headless-cms/README.md

 # Vue Headless CMS

 Headless CMS that runs off (and saves to) a single JSON file.
-Written in Vue 3, use Vite as a bundler
+Written in Vue 3, bundling through Vite

 ## Demo